5G-ERA/docs/Middleware/Resourceplaner/ProposedInterface.md

 ### GET /ACTION_PLAN/{name}
 Get the NS instances for the specific help request.
-Asking: 5G ERA ANSWER: ROBOT.
+Asking: RESOURCEPLANNER ANSWER: ACTIONPLANNER.
 (Assumptions: robot knows the task_id for a high level action -go to kitchen-).
 OUTPUT; ACTION_PLANNER_OUTPUT